PDC-support/benchmarks-procurement/benchmarks/VASP/README.md

 be performed on the total system in one day, according to the throughput formula.

-We require a *minimum performance*: the average runtime should not be larger than 300 seconds (i.e. "real time" should not be larger than 300 s).
+We require a *minimum performance*: the average runtime must not be larger than 300 seconds (i.e. "real time" must not be larger than 300 s).

 ### Obtaining benchmark results